mandakan/life-compass/user_stories/user_story_1_7_onboarding_tutorial.md

 ## ❓ Refinement Questions

 - Should the tutorial provide different pathways based on the user’s self-identified experience level?
-No.
+Yes.
+During the tutorial the user shall be presented with the option to begin with or without the predefined life areas.
 - Is it preferable to implement the guide using tooltips, modals, or a combination of both?
 A combination.
 - What metrics should be tracked to determine the tutorial’s effectiveness?
 None at this point.
 - Should there be an option to provide feedback on the tutorial directly within the onboarding sequence?
 No.